yogeshmpandey/yogeshmpandey.github.io/_posts/2016-05-31-Roopkund-Ramble.md

 >Last tea shop...
 NO?

 Later in the evening at around 3 or 4 pm.
-The grey clouds overshadowed the sunlight and in a matter of few seconds, it started snow falling as if angels are having a pillow fight.
+The grey clouds overshadowed the sunlight and in a matter of few seconds, snow started falling as if angels are having a pillow fight.
 As the ice flakes kissed our cheeks, the joy and happiness were visible in the cheer of the crowd.
 After the snowfall, our tents looked like blue beads in the clouds.
 The view was such hypnotising that it was very hard to describe from where the snow had ended and clouds have started.

 <img src="http://i.imgur.com/UC6nRyb.jpg" alt="From inside the Tent">